HL7/davinci-epdx/input/pagecontent/cds-hooks.md

 ### Systems

-This implementation guide sets expectations for two types of systems:
+This Implementation Guide sets expectations for two types of systems:

 1. Client Systems
-2. Payer Systems
+2. Payer Systems.

 #### Client Systems
 Client systems are electronic medical records, Pharmacy systems and other clinical and administrative systems are responsible for the ordering and execution of patient-related services.
 These are systems whose users have a need for discovery of patient information from health plans who have provided coverage to the patient.